NREL/resstock/BuildResidentialHPXML/README.md

 **Windows: Front Window-to-Wall Ratio**

 The ratio of window area to wall area for the unit's front facade.
 Enter 0 if specifying Front Window Area instead.
+If the front wall is adiabatic, the value will be ignored.

 - **Name:** ``window_front_wwr``
 - **Type:** ``Double``